In this article:

 You can view both pending and filled options orders by following these steps:

-- Log in to the Wealthsimple app.
+- Log in to the Wealthsimple app

-- Tap the Activity tab at the bottom of your screen.
+- Tap the Activity tab at the bottom of your screen

-- Log in to your Wealthsimple account.
+- Log in to your Wealthsimple profile

-Cancel a pending order
+Cancel or modify a pending order

 Pending options orders are orders that haven't been filled yet, often because they haven't met your specified limit price.